 Non-Residents: Out-of-state anglers who fish designated stocked waters need to purchase: a non-resident state freshwater fishing license (five-day, non-resident licenses are available), a non-resident trout license, and a National Forest Stamp (where appropriate).
 For fishing in wild trout or most special regulation waters, the non-resident needs only: a non-resident state freshwater fishing license, the appropriate National Forest Stamp and landowner permit cards.

-For licenses, permits, and access information, visit Department of Game & Inland Fisheries or call 804-367-1000.
-You may check stocking schedules for daily updates at 804-525-3474 during the stocking season.
+For licenses, permits, and access information, visit Department of Wildlife Resources (DWR) or call 804-367-1000 or 866-721-6911.
+You may check stocking schedules for daily updates during the stocking season.